Jerberus/ISYlib-python/README.md

 see [/bin](/bin) for more examples

-nodes, programs and iay  vars can be controlled via objects or call methods.
+nodes, programs and isy  vars can be controlled via objects or call methods.

 Get and print the status for the node called "Garage Light"